 5. Be Mindful of Your Large Decorations

 Blow-up decorations, animated decorations and light-up wire decorations are fun, but they can also block views and make it difficult for your neighbors to get out of their driveway or drive down the road.
-Be mindful of your where you place your large embellishments.
+Be mindful of where you place your large embellishments.
+Make sure nothing blocks the way for the mailman or delivery person either, especially if you live in a snowy area.

 6. Keep Your Decorations Tasteful